PetrDvoracek/Linux-stuff/README.md

 To be able to install `Plugin` apps, install [Vundle](https://github.com/VundleVim/Vundle.vim)

+If you have problem with fonts in [powerline](https://github.com/powerline/powerline), check [fontconfig](https://powerline.readthedocs.io/en/latest/installation/linux.html)

 ## Git setup and [ssh-agent](https://www.root.cz/man/1/ssh-agent/)
 The agent s used for authentication when logging in to other machines using [ssh](https://www.root.cz/man/1/ssh/).
 To automatize process of `git push origin master` [generate ssh keys](https://www.root.cz/man/1/ssh-agent/)
 ```